jhpratt/skrolr/README.md

 });
 ```

+NB: `declare` will override initialization if called together

 ### Arrows

 If you want to add forward/back arrows to *skrolr*, just tell *skrolr* to show the arrows and don't worry about anything else.